RapidAI/RapidOCR/readme.md

 benjaminwan, znsoftm

-All contributors is in the contributor list on the right bottom of this page.
+All contributors is in the contributor list on the right side of this page.

 **Description**